uoe-agents/SaMI/README.md

 #### Crippled Half-Cheetah ✔️

-During the training process, we alter the values of mass and damping, and randomly cripple ***one of the front leg rotors*** (rotor 3/4/5).
+During the training process, we alter the values of mass and damping, and randomly cripple ***one of the front leg joints*** (joint 3, 4 or 5).
 In the test setting, we test on previously unseen mass and damping values.
-More importantly, in the moderate test setting, we randomly cripple ***one of the back leg rotors*** (rotor 0/1/2).
-In the extreme test setting, we increase the difficulty by randomly crippling ***two rotors from both the front and back legs***.
-We found that SaCCM and SaTESAC can adjust the running posture of the Half-Cheetah to cope with different crippled rotors, thereby running as far as possible using different modes of running (i.e., different skills).
+More importantly, in the moderate test setting, we randomly cripple ***one of the back leg joints*** (joint 0, 1 or 2).
+In the extreme test setting, we increase the difficulty by randomly crippling ***two joints from both the front and back legs***.
+We found that SaCCM and SaTESAC can adjust the running posture of the Half-Cheetah to cope with different crippled joints, thereby running as far as possible using different modes of running (i.e., different skills).
 The following shows the training and testing videos of SaCCM on different tasks (first 60 seconds, 2x speed):

 <p align=center>
 <img src="docs/gif/crippledhalfcheetah/([3], [0], [1.0]).gif" width=200> <img src="docs/gif/crippledhalfcheetah/([0], [0], [1.0]).gif" width=200> <img src="docs/gif/crippledhalfcheetah/([1], [0], [1.0]).gif" width=200> <img src="docs/gif/crippledhalfcheetah/([2], [0], [1.0]).gif" width=200>